Table of Contents

 - In children, regular milk increases bone density and improves the overall weight, reducing the risk of fractures (8).

-- When fortified with vitamin D, milk accelerates the absorption of calcium in the body and facilitates the mineralization of bones.
+- When fortified with vitamin D, milk accelerates calcium absorption in the body and facilitates the mineralization of bones.

 - Milk proteins effectively balance blood sugar levels, which again helps prevent type 2 diabetes.
 (9)

 - The healthy fats in regular milk may help raise HDL (high-density lipoprotein) cholesterol or ‘good cholesterol’ in the bloodstream.
-This helps in keeping severe heart diseases and stroke away.
+This helps in keeping severe heart diseases and strokes away.
 (10)

-- As mentioned earlier, milk comes loaded with potassium, known to regulate blood pressure effectively and efficiently.
+- As mentioned earlier, milk comes loaded with potassium, which is known to regulate blood pressure effectively and efficiently.

 - In pastured and grass-fed cow’s milk, the higher amounts of omega-3 fatty acids and conjugated linoleic acid may aid in protecting our cardiac health.
 (11)